illinois-cs241/illinois-cs241.github.io/shell.md

 :warning: The `!<prefix>` command itself is __not__ stored in history, but the command being executed (if any) __is__.

-#### `exit`

-The shell will exit once it receives the `exit` command or once it receives an `EOF`.
-An `EOF` is sent by typing `Ctrl-D` from your terminal.
-It is also sent automatically from a script file (as used with the `-f` flag) once the end of the file is reached.
-This should cause your shell to exit with exit status 0.

-If there are currently stopped or running background processes when your shell receives `exit` or `Control-D` (EOF), you should kill and cleanup each of those children before your shell exits.
-You do not need to worry about SIGTERM.

-:warning: If you don't handle `EOF` to exit, you will fail many of our test cases!

-:warning: Do **not** store `exit` in history!

 ### Invalid Built-in Commands

 You should be printing appropriate errors in cases where built-in commands fail; for example, if the user tries to `cd` into a nonexistent directory.